NETWAYS/foreman-training/provisioning/06_bootdisk.md

 ### Configure virtual machine to boot from image by adding a "CDROM" device and selecting it as boot media

+The system has to be powered off for this.
 Open the Details view of the virtual machine "pxe" in the Virtual Machine Manager.
-Add a new "CDROM" device, go to the newly added device and connect the downloaded host image.
+Add a new "CDROM" storage device, go to the newly added device and connect the downloaded host image.
 Go to the boot option, select the "CDROM" device and move it onto the first place of the boot order.

 ### Boot and reinstall the virtual machine